-Note that some file extensions are automatically filtered so they won't appear in the list, namely anything that matches .~ and .tmp will be ignored.
+Note that some file extensions are automatically filtered so they will not appear in the list, namely any filenames ending with .~ or .tmp will be ignored.

 Also note that a template content is not sandboxed or specially rendered.
 Whatever a django template can do a TemplateContent snippet can do too, so be careful whom you grant write permissions.